awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb-cli3-install-virtualenv.md

 # Install the EB CLI in a Virtual Environment<a name="eb-cli3-install-virtualenv"></a>

-You can avoid requirement version conflicts with other pip packages by installing the EB CLI in a virtual environment\.
+You can avoid version requirement conflicts with other `pip` packages by installing the EB CLI in a virtual environment\.

 **To install the EB CLI in a virtual environment**